In Raleigh, I will work to:

 I believe that the State should provide incentives for individuals and business to adopt policies and practices that improve water and energy efficiency.
 The State should promote the lowering of water/sewer, electrical rates for consumers who reduce their consumption; provide incentives for construction and renovations that meet or exceed green building council standards, use renewable energy, recycle water, plant climate appropriate ornamental vegetation.
 Each of these choices opens up new business opportunities, creates jobs and helps keep our economy healthy.

-I ask for your support and your VOTE during the 2010 Election Cycle.
+I ask for your support and your VOTE during the 2016 election cycle.

 REMEMBER, EVERY VOTE COUNTS!